apimatic/apimatic-calculator-sdks/python/README.md

 ## Test the SDK

-You can test the generated SDK and the server with test cases. `unittest` is used as the testing framework and `nose` is used as the test runner.
+You can test the generated SDK and the server with test cases. `unittest` is used as the testing framework and `pytest` is used as the test runner.
 You can run the tests as follows:

 Navigate to the root directory of the SDK and run the following commands

 ```
 pip install -r test-requirements.txt
-nosetests
+pytest
 ```

 ## Initialize the API Client